-Mark Rush is a partner with the firm and concentrates his practice on internal investigations, corporate criminal defense, domestic and international internal investigations, corporate criminal defense, False Claims Act defense, and complex commercial litigation.
-Mark has defended public and private corporations, energy companies, financial institutions, public officials, government contractors, hospitals, and healthcare systems who are subjects of federal and state grand jury investigations and investigations by various federal and state agencies.
-His representations also include defending and counseling corporations and individuals charged with violations of various federal and state statutes such as: BSA, Foreign Corrupt Practices Act, False Claims Act, securities laws, tax statutes, mail and wire fraud, healthcare fraud, environmental violations, and money laundering.
+Mark Rush is a partner with the firm and concentrates his practice on domestic and international internal investigations, corporate criminal defense, False Claims Act defense, and complex commercial litigation.
+Mark has defended public and private corporations, energy companies, teaching universities, financial institutions, public officials, government contractors, and healthcare systems who are subjects of federal and state grand jury investigations and investigations by various federal and state agencies.
+His representations includes defending and counseling corporations and individuals charged with violations of various federal and state statutes such as: BSA, Foreign Corrupt Practices Act, False Claims Act, securities laws, tax statutes, mail and wire fraud, healthcare fraud, environmental violations, and money laundering.
 Mark has represented clients in matters investigated by the DOJ (including AFMLS/MLARS), FBI, IRS, FinCEN, FTC, DEA, FDA, DHS, USPIS, EPA, FRB, IG offices, and corresponding foreign and state agencies.
 Additionally, Mark has coordinated and conducted internal and special committee investigations and due diligence projects within the United States and in numerous foreign countries.

 From 1991-1995, Mark served as an assistant United States attorney for the Western District of Pennsylvania, where he conducted numerous grand jury investigations across a broad spectrum of federal statutes, sought the return of indictments, and prosecuted the defendants, both individuals and corporations, by jury trial or plea.

-Mark has previously served as a United States Army judge advocate assigned to the U.S. Army, Japan.
-He was also appointed as a Japan trial court U.S. representative by the U.S. Ambassador to Japan.
+Mark has previously served as a United States Army judge advocate.
+He was appointed as a Japan trial court U.S. representative by the U.S. Ambassador to Japan.

 Mark is listed in Chambers, USA, The Best Lawyers in America® (Woodward/White, Inc.), and Corporate Counsel Magazine Top Lawyers for criminal defense-white collar.
 He is also a Recommended Attorney by Legal 500.
 He has received an AV® rating from Martindale-Hubbell, its highest rating.
 He is also listed in PA Super Lawyers.
 He is also listed as an Acritas Star as selected by in-house counsel.